indigetal/tutor-custom-toolkit/README.md

 ## Tutor LMS Advanced Customization Toolkit

-A powerful integration tool for Tutor LMS that extends its functionality by enabling advanced template overrides, metadata storage, and seamless customization with WordPress-native tools.
-Designed with flexibility in mind, this toolkit is perfect for developers and site owners who want to leverage themes like **Blocksy** and advanced Gutenberg-based customization frameworks.
+A powerful integration tool for Tutor LMS that extends its functionality by enabling advanced template overrides, metadata storage, role-based access controls, and dynamic data filtering for backend pages.
+Designed with flexibility in mind, this toolkit is perfect for developers and site owners who want to enhance Tutor LMS functionality.

 ---

 ### **Key Features**

+1. **Granular Access Controls:**

+   - Introduces new capabilities like `view_withdraw_requests`, `manage_orders`, and `view_subscriptions`.
+   - Allows fine-grained control over access to backend pages for roles such as administrators and instructors.

+2. **Dynamic Data Filtering:**

+   - Filters data displayed on backend pages like Withdraw Requests, Orders, and Subscriptions to ensure instructors only see their associated data.

-1. **Dynamic Template Override:**
+3. **Dynamic Template Override:**

-   - Overrides the Tutor LMS custom template loader, specifically for the course archive page, to restore WordPress's default template hierarchy.
+   - Overrides the Tutor LMS custom template loader for the course archive page, restoring WordPress's default template hierarchy.
-   - Allows themes like Blocksy to fully integrate with Tutor LMS templates, unlocking dynamic content design capabilities.

-2. **Course Metadata Management:**
+4. **Course Metadata Management:**

    - Automatically updates course metadata (e.g., average rating, rating count) when courses are saved or reviews are updated.
-   - Leverages Tutor LMS’s built-in functionality to ensure metadata accuracy and consistency.

-3. **Integration with Blocksy Content Blocks:**
+5. **Integration with Blocksy Content Blocks:**
    - Enables visual customization for the course archive page using Blocksy’s Content Blocks and the Gutenberg editor.

-4. **Modular Design:**

-   - Structured for selective template overrides, ensuring stability and compatibility with Tutor LMS updates.
-   - Supports extending functionality to additional Tutor LMS templates and settings.

-5. **Comment-Based Metadata Updates:**
-   - Automatically updates metadata when reviews are approved or their status changes, ensuring course ratings reflect the latest feedback.

 ---